Visit to the Book Arts Lab with the "Fictions of Childhood" class, Spring '14. Warm thanks to Rebecca Darling for allowing me to use her photos.

 First writing assignment of a beginner's French class, Gettysburg College, Spring '11.
 Heartfelt thanks to my students for allowing me to reproduce their work here.

-I am a Mellon Post-doctoral Fellow at Wellesley College.
-I specialize in 19th-century literature, culture, and history of art (caricature and illustration especially) but I have also extensively worked on 20th-century literature, a topic that I taught while at Bryn Mawr College -- where I also taught cinema.
-Before coming to Wellesley I have been a Visiting Assistant Professor at Gettysburg College and Bryn Mawr College.
+I am an Assistant Professor in the Department of Foreign Languages at Clemson University.
+I specialize in 19th-century French literature, culture, and history of art (caricature and illustration especially) but I have also extensively worked on 20th-century literature, a topic that I taught while at Bryn Mawr College -- where I also taught cinema.
+Before coming to Clemson, I was a Mellon Post-doctoral Fellow at Wellesley College; I have also worked as a Visiting Assistant Professor at Gettysburg College and Bryn Mawr College.

 I received my Ph.D. from Brown University in 2011, with a dissertation on the history of clumsiness in the 18th and 19th centuries.
 I am thrilled to say that the book, L'école de la maladresse: de J.J.
 Rousseau à J.J.
 Grandville, will be published by Honoré Champion.
 I am currently working on a second book project titled XIXth-century Social Types and the (un)making of French National Identity.
 This project combines my literary interests with my work on the graphic arts of the 19th century.